 What rules govern how transfer agents operate?

 Since the mid-1970s, transfer agents have been subject to federal regulation by the SEC in accordance with the Securities Exchange Act of 1934.
-Transfer agents must comply with all applicable rules of the SEC, primarily sections 17Ad-1 through 17Ad-20 of the Securities Exchange Act of 1934.
-These regulations include strict requirements for the accuracy and timeliness of processing shareholder transactions.
+Transfer agents must comply with all applicable rules of the SEC, primarily rules 17Ad-1 through 17Ad-20 of the Securities Exchange Act of 1934.
+These rules include strict requirements for the accuracy and timeliness of processing shareholder transactions.
 Given wide fluctuations in trading volume and shareholder inquiries, transfer agents must also be prepared to handle associated periods of peak transfer volume.
 Activities that are governed by these regulations include:

 • Turnaround times for processing